Chapter 11 Modeling

 \(\epsilon\) = the error term (i.e., what is left over; what the model doesn’t explain about \(Y\))

 The OLS approach is straightforward: select model parameters (\(\beta_{0}\), \(\beta_{1}\)) so that the model produces as little error as possible.
-With OLS, the overall model error is expressed as the sum of each redisual value squares: a sum-of-squares error (SSE; explained below).
+With OLS, the overall model error is expressed as the sum of each residual value squared: a sum-of-squares error (SSE; explained below).
 Graphically, this is shown in Figure 11.2, where the solid blue circles represent the data (\(X_{i}, Y_{i}\)).
 The grey line represents the “best fit” line that gives the smallest SSE possible.
 The model residuals (what are used to calculate the SSE) are denoted by vertical lines connecting the data points to the “best-fit line”.
-The optimization algorithm is executed with matrix algebra, although the paramaters for simple linear regression between two variables, \(X,Y,\) are easily calculated - see here.
+The optimization algorithm that sets the slope and intercept to minimize the sum of squares error is executed with matrix algebra, although the paramaters for simple linear regression between two variables, \(X,Y,\) are easily calculated - see here.

 The Y values predicted by the model are denoted as \(\hat{Y_{i}}\) (we say “Y hat”).
 Mathematically, each residual (\(\hat{\epsilon}_i\)) is defined as: